 This is an important item to have to get sleep on long bus, train, or plane journeys.
 But it also serves a dual purpose for us to act as a pillow during camping trips.
 Foam neck pillows are great, but we recommend an inflatable neck pillow since it doesn't take up much space in your pack when not in use.
 This inflatable pillow receives high marks on Amazon, is inexpensive, and comes with an eye mask and ear plugs.

 Luggage locks help to keep your belongings safe while in transit.
 But just be sure to use a TSA-approved lock like this or else your locked may be clipped while in flight.
-But bags aren't the only use to carry around a few locks with you.
-There's often situations where you need to store your bags and lots of accommodation around the world will have lockers for you to do so.
+Yet bags aren't the only use to carry around a few locks with you.
+There are often situations when we need to store your bags.
+Thankfully lots of accommodation around the world will have lockers for you to do so.
 But you'll need your own lock.
 And sometimes when we leave valuables in our hotel room without a safe, we like to have the peace of mind of having our valuables secured with a lock in one of our zippers.
 We've never had anything stolen from us yet, and taking this extra precaution has likely helped.

 A luggage scale is a great little item to pack so you know how to adjust your luggage accordingly to comply with airline weight limits.
 This particularly so important when utilizing budget airlines, as they're very strict in charging by exact weight-limit categories.
 We also use it to estimate laundry costs for places that charge by the kilo.

-Beer in most countries around the world is not twist-off.
+Beer bottles in most countries around the world are not twist-off.
 So beer drinkers must come prepared with a small bottle opener.

 Pen & Pad of Paper

 You never want to be that person on the flight that doesn't have a pen to complete the customs form, so be sure to bring one.
 And you wouldn't believe how hard it is in some countries to find something as simple as a pen and a pad of paper.
-There's always something to write down, so we recommend packing a small pad of paper and a few pens.
+There's always something to write down.
+So we recommend packing a small pad of paper and a few pens.
 It's one of those things that's easily forgotten when packing.

-When packing for a round the world trip, we're often packing for multiple climates and multiple occasions.
+When putting together a world travel packing list, we're often packing for multiple climates and multiple occasions.
 We constantly shift from warm sunny beaches to snowy mountain peaks.
-We also need to pack for many occasions.
-We tend to need attire for formal dinners on luxury cruises and gear for rugged camping trips across Africa.
+We also must pack for many different scenes.
+We need to have outfits for formal dinners on luxury cruises in addition to activewear for rugged camping trips.
 The key to this is versatile clothing that can be used for many occasions.
-You'll find that versatility to be a theme in my travel wardrobe recommendations.
+You'll find that versatility to be a theme in our travel wardrobe recommendations.

 How much clothing you add to your own packing list will be based on your travel style, the destinations you're visiting, and your personal preference.
 While it may seem that we pack a bit more than is needed, we do find it necessary since our travel style is so multifaceted.
-Our recommendation is to pack as little as you can get away with, except for underwear - pack lots!
+Our recommendation is to pack as little as you can get away with.
+Except for underwear - pack lots!